-The problem with the prison regime is that they end up supporting each other's decisions.
+The problem with the prison regimes is that they tend to rubber stamp each other's actions as you go up.
 They don't want to challenge each other.
 So when the mailroom person says no, they rubber stamp it.
+It's been a thing I've been going through since March 2021.
+I've been dealing with this issue.
+We finally are in court, we filed it.
+But you have to understand what Jess said.

-When Jess says, why are they so afraid, what are they so afraid of if we read this material?
-Like Saleem said, it is really about organizing, connecting, finding ways of growing.
+Why are they so afraid, what are they so afraid of if we read this material?
+Like Saleem said, it is really about organizing, connecting, seeing things differently, finding ways of growing.
 They really don't want that to happen.
+Our study group cannot go forward without materials.
 We cannot go forward without a political education if we are going to organize, and they know that we need these things.
-They know that we need these things to move forward.
-Well, we gotta find a way to get around them.
+They know that we need these things and so they make it very hard.
+We find innovative ways to get around it, but they make it very hard.

+This is why I'm saying on the outside we have to have outside allies; what we can do, the pressure points that we can target because this is a problem.

-This is what our outside allies can do is target issues and people who are a problem and put pressure on them.
-I read recently that half the book challenges in 2021 were actually from elected state officials.
-So it is not all about the review board or the librarian, but elected officials.
-SO in identifying what is the problem or who can we put pressure on or leverage power, elected officials are making a big deal about books.
+I read recently that half the book challenges in this last year, in 2021, were actually from state officials or elected officials.
+So it is not all about the review board or the librarian, but we see that state officials and elected officials are making a big deal about books.
+So going back to targeting, who can we put pressure on?
+Where can we leverage power?

-[inaudible] Why can't we read [inaudible book title]?
-My education was taken from me, can't have it.
-The top ten books that were challenged and removed by the ALA are books about issues of people of color or non binary.
-So who is being erased?
-WHy can't we talk about the issues?
+Why can't we read Pedagogy of the Oppressed?
+That was actually taken from me.
+Imprisoned Intellectuals by Joy James, was taken from me, you can't have it.
+Captive Genders, you can't have it.
+The top ten books that were challenged and removed by the ALA are books about issues of people of color or nonbinary people.
+So what's going on?
+Who is being attacked?
+Who is being erased?
+Why can't we talk about the issues?
 What is the problem?

-So what is happening with prison censorship can be connected to what is going on out there.
-Those populations are the ones that are marginalized inside.
-You go to the library you will rarely find any books dealing with queer and trans issues.
-You are not gonna find a book about the Black freedom struggle.
-You are gonna find a book about MLK and that is about it.
-So you talk about the issues and what happened in the past and what is happening now and connecting it to the past and connecting with people.
-They don't want that to happen.
+So this is why I'm trying to connect what's happening with prison censorship with what's happening out there.
+Those populations are the marginalized populations inside.
+You will rarely ever find a book dealing with these issues, with queer and trans issues inside a prison.
+You're not going to find them.
+If you go to the library to find a book about the Black freedom struggle.
+You are not going to find anything, you might find a few books about Martin Luther King, Jr. and that's it.
+You talk about the history, you talk about learning what happened, what is happening, connecting with the past, connecting with those people.
+This is something they don't want to happen.